Cargo barrier: Installation

-Some cargo barriers are designed to be mounted in more than one position inside a vehicle, such as behind the front row of seats and the behind rear seats.
+Some cargo barriers are designed to be mounted in more than one position inside a vehicle, such as behind the front row of seats and behind the rear seats.
 This enables rear seats to be folded to increase cargo space, whilst still providing driver/passenger protection.
 Such cargo barriers may require installation of mounting accessories in more than one location within the vehicle.

 As the cargo compartment of a vehicle often cannot be opened from within, installation of a cargo barrier may become an entrapment hazard for children or adults.
 In some cases, a removable plastic window in the barrier is sometimes provided to enable access to the passenger compartment.
 In other cases, an escape hammer is sometimes provided to allow escape by breaking a rear window.

 Some vehicle manufacturers provide mounting points in some of their vehicles designed to accept cargo barriers.
 In other cases, for reasons of safety, rather than utilizing mounting points designed for child restraints and other purposes, many cargo barriers require specialized mounting brackets, sockets, rust preventatives and trim accessories to be fitted to the vehicle.
 In these cases, manufacturers may recommend that installation is performed by a trained fitter, as high technical competence is required to correctly install such mounting equipment.
 A trained fitter may require a few hours to perform such an installation.

 Some cargo barriers are designed to be able to be relocated or removed by the user, after the mounting equipment is fitted to a vehicle.
 They may be fitted with a quick release mechanism enabling this to be done in a few minutes.